Attraction Guide: Gateway Arch, St. Louis, Missouri, United States

 Transportation

 The Gateway Arch is easily accessible by public transportation.
-The MetroLink light rail has a station at the Arch (Laclede's Landing station).
-Several MetroBus routes also serve the area, including the #40 Broadway, #99 Downtown Trolley, and #74 Florissant-Downtown.
+The MetroLink light rail system has a stop at the Laclede's Landing station, which is a short walk from the Arch.
+Several MetroBus routes also serve the area, including the #40 Broadway, #74 Florissant-Manchester, and #99 Downtown Trolley.